 The summer 2021 (model year-semester 2020-1) survey estimated CSNA biomass to be 2,357,000 mt with CV of 0.15.
 These values are preliminary and were incorporated with approval from SWFSC leadership and review by the STAR panel.
-At this time (May, 2022), the core and nearshore survey estimates and associated survey report have not been finalized.
+At this time (June 2022), the core and nearshore survey estimates and associated survey report have not been finalized (Stierhoff pers. comm.).